dahlsailrunner/knowyourtoolset-blog/content/2025/11/authoring-short-targeted-videos.md

 # comment: false # Disable comment if false.
 ---

+{{% notice info "Updated!" %}}
+This was originally published Mar 28, 2021, but has just been updated based on new AI tools and capabilities!
+{{% /notice %}}

 Creating a short video that addresses a single topic can be a very useful skill to have.
 I learned it (and still have more to learn) from both working on [Pluralsight courses](https://app.pluralsight.com/profile/author/erik-dahl) and creating short videos to help my teammates at [RealPage](https://www.realpage.com/).
 Beyond that, the following process can be applied to larger topics to create full “courses” like the ones I’ve done on Pluralsight.

 You might think of a video as simply “walk through a simple thing and talk about what you’re doing while you’re doing it” — and while that’s what the video ends up looking like, that’s often not the way it was created.
-A real workflow (at least for me and many other authors I know) is involved, and an often-shared ratio is that **for every one minute of finished video it takes about 45 minutes of effort to produce that finished minute**.
+A real workflow (at least for me and many other authors I know) is involved, and an often-shared ratio is that **for every one minute of finished video it takes about 30-40 minutes of effort to produce that finished minute**.

 So why bother if it takes so much effort to create a video?
 The answer for me is simple: *The time spent is an investment in the watcher(s)* — it will be a pleasant experience for them to watch, and easy to re-watch if they need a refresher.